Bruceli-iscool/Camel-C/README.md

 # Camel-C
-The Camel C programming language
+The Camel C programming language.
+A interpreted C like language.